21 Best Things To Do In London, Ontario From A Local (2024)

 The Early Bird gets the worm at this fine diner.
 With totally eclectic punk rock décor and a unique menu match its style, The Early Bird has earned quite the reputation in London.

 We love The Early Bird for its focus on quality, locally sourced ingredients and its in-house preparation of all of its meats – including its ever popular smoked brisket.
 Breakfast and brunch are simply next level awesome.

 Despite its popularity and packed seating area, The Early Bird does not take reservations and will place you on a first come first serve basis.
-For this reason, you should be prepared to have a bit of a wait as well as be okay with sitting in a busy, noisy setting.
+For this reason, you should be prepared to have a bit of a wait as well as be okay with dining in a busy setting.

 Londoners agree that The Early Bird is in a completely different league than your average breakfast diner, and if you’ve got the time, taste buds and sense of adventure for something new you’ve got to check this place out.

-If you’re looking to try a cuisine that’s rich in flavour, a bit on the spicy side, and offers a truly authentic ethnic experience, then we highly recommend TG’s Addis Ababa Restaurant.
+If you’re looking to try a cuisine that’s rich in flavour and offers a truly authentic ethnic experience, then we highly recommend TG’s Addis Ababa Restaurant.